LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 $ pip install "flux-python==0.50.0"
 ```

-The full list of available versions can be found on [pypi](https://pypi.org/project/flux-python/#history), one per Flux version.
+The full list of available versions can be found on [pypi](https://pypi.org/project/flux-python/#history), ~one for each version of Flux.
 Note that for some versions you may need to use one of the release candidates (rc<num>).

 ### Spack environment